 These formats may include animated or liveaction productions or a combination of the two.
-In April 2019, the Australian Government confirmed that the availability of the Location and PDV Offsets also extended to eligible projects distributed only through online platforms such as subscription video on demand (SVOD) services.
+The Location and PDV Offsets are also available to eligible projects distributed only through online platforms such as subscription video on demand (SVOD) services.

 However, the Location Offset and PDV Offset are not available for other types of projects such as advertising programs or commercials, or discussion, quiz, panel or variety programs.